jennymarin1989/Healthera-Tech_Test/README.md

  - Improving app styling, adding avatars
  - clearing the chatbox when other patient is selected

 One of the biggest challenges I found in this project was testing event handlers, like onClick or onChange, I wasn't able to simulate the event in my test due to a node error, I spent time reserching about it.
 If given more time I would find the solution to pass the test.
+Failing test were commented out but I'll keep working on it to identify the cause of the problem.

-Rendering components horizontally and the creation of the chatbox was also a challenge, I used Flexview package and bootstrap for it.
+Rendering components horizontally and the creation of the chatbox was also a challenge, I used Flexview package and bootstrap to render components and to create the chat box.

 # Technologies